I’ve heard a few savvy people refer to the LRA (Loudness Range) descriptor as inherent Dynamic Range. This reference is for the most part inaccurate.

 For RT measurement of inherent audio dynamics, use a supported tool to display the running PSR and PLR values.
 There are various third party options available, such as Dynameter by MeterPlugs, MasterCheck by Nugen Audio, and the Youlean Loudness Meter.

 For a (stereo) -16.0 LUFS spoken word Podcast – PLR 15/14 is optimal.
 Corresponding PSR values will vary based on the attributes of applied dynamics processing.
-I would estimate PSR values for a well produced Podcast to sit within a 9-14 PSR range.

 Incidentally – if you are producing Podcasts professionally, you need to learn how to use a Loudness Meter.
 It is an essential tool, providing a broad scope of RT descriptors, such as Loudness, LRA, Dynamic Range, and True Peak.
 A number of meters support offline measurements within certain DAW environments.